 - Now tap on Finish.
 Here, you will have three options: You can log in using your Google Account, Anonymously, or Anonymous (insecure).
 You should either select Google or Anonymous.

 - Now, you will see all the apps in the Aurora Store.
 Here, you need to tap on the Update tab at the bottom right corner.
-Tap and Hold Google Play Services, and it will open up the update settings of Google Play Services.
+Tap and hold Google Play Services to open its update settings.
 Tap on Add to Blacklist.
-It will stop this app from auto-updating itself, which is very important when installing and running Google Apps on your Huawei phone.
-You can update the other apps with no problem.
+It will prevent this app from auto-updating itself, which is crucial when installing and running Google Apps on your Huawei phone.
+You can update the other apps without any issues.

 If you have any questions or queries regarding the guide above on how to install Google apps on a Huawei phone running EMUI 13, feel free to drop a comment below or reach out to us.